How Jigsaw Puzzles Help Boost Children’s Learning Development

 - Hand-Eye Coordination – Children develop a correlation between what they see with their eyes and what their hands do when working on a puzzle.

-- Gross Motor Skills – Large piece puzzles can improve use of large muscles of the body in a coordinated and controlled way where they can then move onto work on their fine motor skills.
+- Gross Motor Skills – Large piece puzzles can improve the use of large muscles of the body in a coordinated and controlled way where they can then move on to work on their fine motor skills.

 - Fine Motor Skills – Smaller, more precise movements like a child using their fingers to flip, rotate, and move puzzle pieces to the correct spot helps strengthen fine motor skills.
 Development of these skills early on can eventually help with handwriting, drawing, and typing skills.

 - Understanding Surroundings – The ability to manipulate the puzzle pieces and recognize objects helps children gain an understanding of the world around them.